Find opportunities to win with client social media audits

 • Engagement rates

-• Audience size/growth
+• Audience size and growth

-• Audience insights/demographics
+• Audience demographics and insights

 Consider if your client is reaching their target audience for each platform